-South-Central British Columbia, approximately 70 kilometers from 100
+South-Central British Columbia, approximately 70 kilometres from 100

 Mile House via Highway 97 (for 2 km), Canim-Hendrix Lake Road (for 34